isathar/Blender_UDK_FBX_Tools/README.md

 - Copy the 'udk_fbx_tools' folder to your addons directory.
 - Find it in the Addon Manager in the 'Mesh' category as 'UE FBX Normals Tools' and enable it.
-- There should now be a new tab titled 'FBX Tools' in your tools panel.
+- There should be a new tab named 'Normals Editor' under 'Shading / UVs' in your tools panel.

 -------------------------------------------------------------------------------